uphold/vault-assist-tool/README.md

 ### How to use

 1. Select the Vault you wish to access (XRP, BTC...)
-2. Enter your address
+2. Enter your Vault address.
+This was emailed to you when you created the Vault.
+It is also available within the Uphold app.
-3. Enter Vault and Backup Key
+3. Enter your Vault and Backup Key
-4. Specify the destination address
+4. Specify the destination address you wish to move funds.
 5. Confirm and view transaction on chain

 ---